sfbrigade/care-connect/README.md

    Restarting ensures Fastify picks up any schema or dependency changes before you refresh the UI.

-Once complete, open http://localhost:5001/ to see the map and facility list sourced from the newly imported data.
+Once complete, open http://localhost:3333/ to see the map and facility list sourced from the newly imported data.

 > **Quick demo:** If the database is empty, the API automatically falls back to bundled sample facilities (see `server/data/sample-facilities.json`) so the map renders without running the import scripts.

 ## Testing

-This repo includes a Github Actions workflow for running server tests.
+1. This repo includes a Github Actions workflow for running server tests.
 To test locally, log in to a running server container as describe above (`docker compose exec server bash -l`) and then run `npm test`.
 The server tests use the Testcontainers library to automatically launch test databases and storage servers for testing- if tests terminate unexpectedly, you may have dangling/orphan containers running.
 Use `docker ps` to list and check running containers.

+2. To test the client as it will be deployed to the server (rather than running in the Vite dev server), log in to a running server container and run a build (`npm run build`), then access the client through the server at: http://localhost:3000

+3. To lint and format your code, log in to a running container and run `npm run lint'.

 ## Shell Command Quick Reference